 The rainbow flag fluttered proudly in the breeze as I approached the office.
 I entered the building.
 Someone had been busy overnight.
 The lobby was festooned with rainbow flags and balloons.
 Gay Pride had reached the Wastelands and my office was celebrating.

-This blatantly wasn’t a day for the LGBT community at my workplace.
-This was a day for my company to congratulate itself on how diverse it is and how welcoming it is to my kind.
-The Gays.
+This wasn’t a day for the LGBT community at my workplace.
+This was a day for my company to congratulate itself on how diverse it is and how welcoming it allegedly is to my kind.

 There was a gaggle of heterosexual managers decorated with rainbow garlands and hairbands, with rainbow flags protruding from them.
 They acted like they’d taken a bump of speed.